 Their system was different.
 They had a clearinghouse system where this was available and so forth.
-Our position on it was that if we had a requirement, we would perhaps find gsh 16 1 2 2 a source or an asset in which to fulfill the requirement.
+Our position on it was that if we had a requirement, we would perhaps find a source or an asset in which to fulfill the requirement.